Cosmian/kms/documentation/docs/kmip_2_1/index.md

  - `TransparentSymmetricKey` for symmetric keys
  - `Raw` for opaque objects and Secret Data

-Users requesting keys are encouraged to request them in the storage formats above to avoid conversions and match recent RFCs.
+**Note**: Users requesting keys are encouraged to request them in the storage formats above to avoid conversions and match recent RFCs.

 ### Example API calls with JSON TTLV